felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 The only thing pushing me forward was the fact that my colleagues depended on my work, as amateurish as it was.
-I could entertain the idea of going down in a big ball of fire, but I didn't want my colleagues to suffer the fall with me.
+I could imagine going down in a big ball of fire, but I didn't want my colleagues to suffer the fall with me.
 I wanted them to thrive and excel at their respective tasks.
-Ironically, I now believe this is precisely the kind of mindset that drives the DevOps philosophy, to do everything you can to maximize the value your peers can deliver.
+Ironically, I now believe this is precisely the kind of mindset that drives the DevOps philosophy : do everything you can to maximize the value your peers can deliver.
 However, I was simply too discouraged at the time to realize this.